number7team/7Core/README.md

 Please use at your own risk.

-SevenCore is still under heavy development and not quite ready for "drop-in" production use.
+Sevencore is still under heavy development and not quite ready for "drop-in" production use.
 If you find a security issue, please email pembo210@gmail

 #Contributing

-SevenCore needs some developer love.
+Sevencore needs some developer love.
 Please send pull requests for bug fixes, code optimization, and ideas for improvement.

 #Browser support

 ## Building the browser bundle

-To build SevenCore full bundle for the browser (this is automatically executed after you run `npm install`):
+To build Sevencore full bundle for the browser (this is automatically executed after you run `npm install`):

 ```
 node browser/build.js -a
 ```

-This will generate a `browser/bundle.js` file which you can include in your HTML to use SevenCore in the browser.
+This will generate a `browser/bundle.js` file which you can include in your HTML to use Sevencore in the browser.

 ##Example browser usage